delta-io/kafka-delta-ingest/CONTRIBUTING.md

 ## Code of Conduct

-We follow the [Delta Lake Code of Conduct](https://github.com/delta-io/delta/blob/master/CODE_OF_CONDUCT.md).
+We adhere to the following [Code of Conduct](https://github.com/delta-io/kafka-delta-ingest/blob/main/CODE_OF_CONDUCT.md).
 Please be respectful and constructive in all interactions.

 ---